-The TGA has completed its review and laboratory assessment of textured breast implants on the Australian market.
+NEW: 26 September 2019 - The TGA has completed the review of breast implants and tissue expanders.
 Read the update.

 This information hub aims to help the Australian public find information and support related to breast implants.
 This hub will be updated when new information arises to ensure content is current and relevant for consumers and health practitioners.

-The TGA continues to monitor the safety of breast implants and urges patients and health professionals to report any problems associated with these devices to the TGA.
+The TGA continues to monitor the safety and performance of breast implants and urges patients and health professionals to report any problems associated with these devices to the TGA.

 If you are considering breast implants, read our page that covers things you should know before undergoing the procedure.